sandialabs/chama/documentation/graphics.rst

    Convex hull plot

-The cross section of a single scenarios can be generated as follows:
+The cross section of a single scenarios can be generated as follows (:numref:`fig-xsection`):

 .. doctest::